 - Droopy corners of the mouth

-By far, the most evident effect of a pandemic on our skin and overall health is stress.
+The most evident effect of a pandemic on our skin and overall health is stress.
 Our body responds differently to stress.
-Some patients manifest signs of stress with hair loss, acne, dandruff, and eczema.
+Some patient manifest signs of stress with hair loss, acne, dandruff, and eczema.

 How to avoid ruining your skin while staying indoors